Spits of the Sea of Azov

-The Spits of the Sea of Azov are narrow strips of land in the Sea of Azov which can be as long as 112 km (Arabat Spit, the world's longest spit), 45 km (Fedotov Spit), 31 km (Achuevsk Spit), 30 km (Obitochna Spit) and 23 km (Berdyansk Spit).
+The spits of the Sea of Azov are narrow peninsulas of sand, silt and shells in the Sea of Azov.
+They are as long as 112 km (Arabat Spit, the world's longest spit), 45 km (Fedotov Spit), 31 km (Achuevsk Spit), 30 km (Obytichna Spit) and 23 km (Berdiansk Spit).
 Their total length exceeds 300 km which is larger than the width of the sea (about 180 km).

-Most of the spits were formed as a result of deposition of sand, silt and shells by the river flows into the Azov Sea bays.
+Most of the spits were formed by the deposition of sand, silt and shells by river flows into the Azov Sea bays.
 Therefore, many spits stretch to the south into the sea and are continuations of the (right) river banks (see table and map).
 The Chushka and Tuzla spits are located inside the Strait of Kerch; the former spit is formed by the outflow of water from the Azov Sea to the Black Sea and therefore also faces south, whereas the latter is facing north.
-A major oil spill occurred near those spits on November 11, 2007.
+A major oil spill occurred near those spits on 11 November 2007.